Mudar Zahran: Political views

 Zahran is a frequent critic of Jordanian King Abdullah II and views Jordan as an apartheid state for Palestinians, comments which resulted in a backlash, and an apology sent to Ammon News, a Jordanian newspaper.
 He is a proponent of the Jordanian option to the Israel-Palestine conflict, which would see Jordan as the Palestinian state.
 He says he blames Arabs for mistreatment more than Israel.
 He said that "God supports a non-Muslim state, an infidel state that is just and fair, over a Muslim state that is unfair and treats its people with tyranny."
 He believes that "most Palestinians [andBedouins] would rather have an Israeli citizenship than Jordanian citizenship."
 He accuses the Jordanian government of promoting division between Palestinians and Bedouins, and withdrawing passports from Palestinian citizens of Jordan.
 He also accuses the Jordanian government of propping up Islamists in order to appear moderate.

-He wrote in December 2013 that the Jerusalem waqf was neglecting the al-Aqsa mosque, taking the $280,000 in monthly donations and does not use it for renovations and maintenance or the poor and needy, as intended.
+He wrote in December 2013 that the Jerusalem Waqf was neglecting the al-Aqsa mosque, taking the $280,000 in monthly donations and not using it for renovations and maintenance or for the poor and needy, as intended.

 He is not a Zionist, but believes Israel is interested in peace.
 He noted that a cousin was killed by Israeli forces on his wedding day, but it was during crossfire between Israel and the Palestine Liberation Organization, which he says the al Jazeera report on the incident omitted.
 He is opposed to the "cynical exploitation" of the Palestinian cause by Arab leadership.
-He said that his family "never had a single relative killed in the so-called 'Jewish massacres of the Palestinians'" and blamed Egyptian leader Gamal Abdel Nasser for encouraging Palestinians to leave during the Six Day war.
+He said that his family "never had a single relative killed in the so-called 'Jewish massacres of the Palestinians'" and blamed Egyptian leader Gamal Abdel Nasser for encouraging Palestinians to leave during the Six-Day War.
 He says the same occurred with his family in 1948.
 He criticizes Israel for signing the Oslo Accords in the belief that giving land for peace would result in the latter.
 He believes Israel should not negotiate with the PLO or Hamas.